Opioids and Drug Overdose Prevention

 - Resumption of use after a period of abstinence from opioid use, such as recent release from a rehabilitation center or from incarceration.

-- Elderly persons may forget that they already took their medication and accidentally re-take the same medication.
+- Elderly persons may forget that they have already taken their medication and accidentally re-take the same medication.

 - Younger age, specifically the teens or early 20s exposed to peer pressure or a social environment where there is drug use.